tonethar/IGME-430-Fall-2024/exercises/3-simple-http-server.md

 - now you have a **package.json** file

+6) Install ESLint:

-6) `npm install -D eslint eslint-config-airbnb eslint-plugin-import`
+- `npm install -D eslint eslint-config-airbnb eslint-plugin-import`

+OR

+- `npm install --save-dev eslint eslint-config-airbnb eslint-plugin-import`

+... they do the same thing ...

 - now you have a `"devDependencies": {...}` key in **package.json**